 ... and to top it all,

-I came to Cornwall for 3 days and returned with:
+I came to Cornwall for 3 days and returned with two new friends!

 With your help and guidance I have become a more mature photographer.
-I have acquired new Seascape skills and learned from you - Camera Craft, Raw Processing using Photoshop, Camera Raw and Bridge which I will be able to use and develop all my Photography work.
+I have acquired new Seascape skills and learned from you - Camera Craft, Raw Processing using Photoshop, Camera Raw and Bridge which I will be able to use and develop across all my Photography.

 So obviously I will be coming back for more later this year.